Best daily deals

 No matter which way you slice it, both generations of the Apple AirPods have poor isolation and do virtually nothing to quiet your surroundings.
 What’s more, neither AirPods supports active noise cancelation (ANC).
 For those who want ANC and to remain within the Apple family, you need the Beats Studio Buds Plus, Beats Fit Pro, or Apple AirPods Pro.

-While we often belabor how an unsealed ear canal is bad for sound quality, it can be quite a good thing for safety.
+While we often belabor how an unsealed ear canal is bad for sound quality, it can also be a good thing for safety.
 Just know that if you end up purchasing either of these AirPods, you’re going to hear a lot of your environment and not as much of your music as you may want.
 As long as you keep the volume down to a reasonable level, this shouldn’t be a problem.

 AirPods (2nd generation) vs Apple AirPods (3rd generation): Which AirPods sounds best?